 Founder of Baseline Ventures

-The $50b market research industry has relied heavily on human efforts, which cannot capture all the changes taking place in a particular market, nor capture them in a timely way.
+The $50 billion market research industry has relied heavily on human efforts, which cannot capture all the changes taking place in a particular market, nor capture them in a timely way.
 Crayon’s software-driven approach to market intelligence allows businesses to get exponentially more data, surface the most critical signals, and act on that intelligence in real-time.
 Crayon tracks more than 300 million pages across 7.6 million domains and 2.4 million companies.
 It combines comprehensive data analytics with artificial intelligence (AI) to uncover relevant and timely insights for every employee, making it the most extensive competitive intelligence platform.

 “Crayon is ripe for expansion now because today’s digital footprints are much larger, massive in fact, and continue to grow,” said Jonah Lopin, co-founder and CEO of Crayon.
 “Market intelligence has always been valuable for businesses, but it’s also been expensive because it’s human-driven, and the information most companies get lags the market and lacks action ability.
 Crayon is automating market intelligence to enable businesses to get off the sidelines and start capturing real-time, actionable intelligence so they can improve marketing campaigns, inform company strategy, and enable sales teams to close more business.”